|Guide||♦||39 Triplogs||0 Topics|

 Ain't no scorpions... just wild horses

-The Scorpion Trail was in fact authorized by the Forest Service and an environmental assessment was completed in 2008... it just took ten years before it moved forward.
+The Forest Service authorized the Scorpion Trail.
+An environmental assessment was performed in 2008... it just took ten years before it moved forward.
 And move forward it did, with the trail being constructed over the first weekend in December 2018.

-Neither of the nearby High Horse and Horse Tale trails were authorized by the Forest Service, and needless to say, they are not happy about it.
+The Forest Service authorized neither the nearby High Horse and Horse Tale trails, and needless to say, they are not happy about it.
 The reason I mention it here is the Forest Service urges the general public to help by reporting any out-of-the-ordinary or perceived illegal activity.

 For example: If you observe new trail construction without any Forest Service employees present, contact the Mesa Forest Service office at 480-610-3300

 Very easy... no sandy washes, no thorny stuff, just a nice hard-packed surface.
-Due to the area being so flat, pretty much the only scenery will be the Palo Verde & Ironwood trees along with vegetation including jojoba, cholla, ocotillo, etc.
+Due to the area being so flat, most scenery is the Palo Verde & Ironwood trees and vegetation, including jojoba, cholla, ocotillo, etc.

 None - Bring your own.
 Oh yeah, please don't leave empty bottles along the trail or where you park.